jay-shenoy/LBM_everywhere/README.md

 All credit goes to Prof Dr. Krafczyk (my first mentor in life, never found anyone in my country ) For free materials

-I do miss him , remember all his advice like explaining things to layman , setting time for problems & moving on.
+I do miss him , remember all his advice like explaining things to layman , setting time for problems & moving on , focus.

 Had hard time in Germany(bad luck due to weather , cooking which I was not used to earlier)